-- know the basic concepts and theories its evolution, Scope, Importance and Nature of Economics as a subject - Evaluate the economic system of India and understand the strengths and weakness of the country - Accessing the economic planning and its competence with the Private sector and monetary policy - Evaluating the setup of International economic policy and HRM - To know the essence of world Trade in the course of Indian economy - Discuss the Indian budget - Understanding the ethical moral values in economy - Conceptual understanding of economy of Maharashtra - To understand concept of entrepreneurship and SSIM - Evaluating the role of money in the Global level - Understanding the new trends in LPG (liberalization privatization globalization) such as New economic zone - Understand the basic concepts of Indian Economics. - Students acquired the knowledge of Indian and world economy. - Introduce ten principles of economics understand - Develop and understanding of constituents of open economy - Understand contemporary economic issues of Indian economy and Maharashtra economy.
+- know the basic concepts and theories its evolution, Scope, Importance and Nature of Economics as a subject - Evaluate the economic system of India and understand the strengths and weakness of the country - Accessing the economic planning and its competence with the Private sector and monetary policy - Evaluating the setup of International economic policy and HRM - To know the essence of world Trade in the course of Indian economy - Discuss the Indian budget - Understanding the ethical moral values in economy - Conceptual understanding of economy of Maharashtra - To understand concept of entrepreneurship and SSIM - Evaluating the role of money in the Global level - Understanding the new trends in LPG (liberalization privatization globalization) such as New economic zone - Understand the basic concepts of Indian Economics. - Students acquired the knowledge of Indian and world economy. - Introduce ten principles of economics understand - Develop and understanding of constituents of open economy - Understand contemporary economic issues of Indian economy and Maharashtra economy. - Knowledge about Indian economy in colonial context and mechanism link economic development in India. - Knowledge about Indian thinkers. - Knowledge about the issues related to environment and development.

-- Understand the meaning, nature, scope of economic - To understand utility demand analysis and types elasticity. - Understanding Demand forecasting of business unit - Analysis objective of firm and industry. - Understand the basic knowledge of Production Function - Ability to understand the micro and macro economics - Able to analyses the performance of firms under different market structures - Recognize how monetary and fiscal policy can be used to achieve policy goals - Understood the concept of economic development - Students acquired knowledge about inequality, poverty, Education, health and family welfare - Acquired knowledge of agricultural prices, marketing, finance & subsidies in India - To aware the students about financial institutions and its function. - Able students to build on the constituents in the future years. - To help the students apply micro economics to the real world. - To enable the students knowing the economic survey of India.
+- Understand the meaning, nature, scope of economic - To understand utility demand analysis and types elasticity. - Understanding Demand forecasting of business unit - Analysis objective of firm and industry. - Understand the basic knowledge of Production Function - Ability to understand the micro and macro economics - Able to analyses the performance of firms under different market structures - Recognize how monetary and fiscal policy can be used to achieve policy goals

+Understood the concept of economic development